 GARDASIL, a quadrivalent, three-shot vaccine spaced weeks apart, protects against HPV (Human Papilloma Virus).

 In girls and young women ages 9 to 26, GARDASIL helps protect against 2 types of HPV that cause about 75% of cervical cancer cases, and 2 more types that cause 90% of genital warts cases.

 In boys and young men ages 9 to 26, GARDASIL helps protect against 90% of genital warts cases.

 The CDC recommends all female college students 11-26 years old should receive either bivalent or quadrivalent (GARDASIL) vaccine.
 It also recommends males 9-26 years old receive GARDASIL.

 The quadrivalent vaccine is indicated for prevention of cervical cancers and precancers, anal cancer and anal intraepithelial dysplasia, and genital warts.
 The bivalent vaccine is indicated for prevention of cervical cancers and precancers.

-The Allergy/Immunization and Travel Clinic at Thomson Student Health Center offers GARDASIL to students.
+The Allergy/Immunization and Travel Clinic at Center for Health and Well-Being offers GARDASIL to students.

 If you're interested in getting the vaccine, call 803-777-3175 to set up an appointment.